 High School Student (first-time freshmen including early college)

 At Greensboro College, we believe in a holistic review of our applicants.
 A full review of all materials submitted with the application, and especially the high school record, is key to understanding a student’s preparedness and academic ability.
-Our process also recognizes the value of standardized tests; however, due to the complications and stress of COVID-19 on high school seniors, the college will change its current admissions policy and will go test-optional for Fall 2020 and Fall 2021.
-If you have previous test scores and you think your test scores are an accurate representation of your ability, please send them to us.
+We are test optional; however, if you have test scores and you think your test scores are an accurate representation of your ability, you are welcome to submit them.
+A personal statement and letters of recommendation are optional.

 International Student directly from a secondary school